Posts about Meet Our Alumni

 At GC, we get the privilege to watch our students go from little-to-no coding experience to software engineers.
 No matter what your educational or professional background – a career in programming is possible!
 We’re excited to continue growing our partnerships with employers who are actively hiring entry-level programmers.

 Working with Meridian Health Plan has given us the opportunity to train students and support them as they earn new careers.
 Last year we launched our Meridian Bootcamp Powered By Grand Circus.
 We worked with Detroit at Work to provide full scholarships for eligible Detroiters.
-Today, we introduce you to Naomi, a graduate of our partnership. (more…)
+Today, we introduce you to Naomi Black, a graduate of our partnership. (more…)

 Our students have always come from a diverse set of backgrounds, but this was a first!
 Colton was a student in our October 2016 Java Bootcamp cohort who changed his career from deckhand in Charlevoix to developer.